-For inclusion in this category, either the child or a close family member living with the child at the child's home address, must have an exceptional social and/or medical need which means that only Harris Primary Academy Purley Way is suitable for the child to attend, and no other local school is suitable, supported by an appropriate professional.
+For inclusion in this category, either the child or a close family member living with the child at the child's home address, must have an exceptional social and/or medical need which means that only Harris Primary Academy Kenley is suitable for the child to attend, and no other local school is suitable, supported by an appropriate professional.

-For the purpose of this category, a close 'family member' is a parent (as defined by the policy), or a sibling (as defined by this policy) or grandparent who, in either case, lives with the family as a dependent of the applicant child's parent.
+For the purpose of this category, a close 'family member' is a parent (as defined by the policy), or a singling (as defined by this policy) or grandparent who, in either case, lives with the family as a dependent of the applicant child's parent.

 Applications in this category must be accompanied by a completed Exceptional Social and/or Medical Need Supplementary Information Form, to be received by the application deadline.
 The same parent must complete this form and the application form giving only their details.

-This form is available to download on London Borough of Croydon's website here.
+This form is available to download on the Academy's website.